Arnab-Developer/GroupByLinqLambda/README.md

 Example of group by with LINQ and Lambda in C#.

-For same work both the syntax are given, LINQ and Lambda.
+For same work both the syntaxes are given, LINQ and Lambda.

 ```csharp
 var resultsLinq = from product in products